TorGuard and BTGuard are two of the most popular providers in the market right now. However, which one should you

 Protocols & Encryption

 TorGuard offers different protocols for security.
 These include OpenVPN, PPTP, L2TP/IPsec, SSTP, and iKEv2.
 In addition, you get to select AES 128-bit or AES 256-bit encryption algorithms.
-With multiple protocols to choose from and military-grade encryption, TorGuard allows you to connect to BitTorrent swarms with anonymous IP address and hide the contents of your internet traffic.
+With multiple protocols to choose from and military-grade encryption, TorGuard allows you to connect to BitTorrent swarms with an anonymous IP address and hide the contents of your internet traffic.

 BTGuard secures your network and preserves your privacy through OpenVPN and PPTP protocol.
 PPTP provides fast speeds but is a weak defensive measure, as the protocol is known to be compromised.
 OpenVPN is the strongest protocol available today and combined with AES 256-bit encryption, it forms a formidable defense against different cyber threats.

 Compatibility between TorGuard and BTGuard